sinclairzx81/typebox/design/website/docs/script/3_parameters.md

 # Script.Parameters

-Scripts can be parameterized using a leading context object, where each key is a referable type name.
-This can be used to pass exterior types into Script.
+Script can accept exterior types using a leading context argument.

 ### Parameters